ajhamdi/AdvPC/README.md

 Other parameters can be founded in the script, or run `python attack.py -h`.
 The default parameters are the ones used in the paper.

 The results will be saved in `results/exp0/` with the original point cloud and attacked point cloud saved as `V_T_B_orig.npy` and `V_T_B_adv.npy` respectively. `V` is the victim class of the expirements (out of ModelNet 40 classes ) and `T` is the target class (100 if untargeted attack) , and `B` is the batch number.
-By default the code will iterate over all the victims and targets in our test data `attacked_data.z`.
+By default the code will iterate over all the victims and targets in our test data `data/attacked_data.z`.
+A summary table of the evaluation of teh attack output will be saved in `results/exp0/exp0_all.csv`

 ## Other files